richard-d-lee/jesus-chatbot/DIRECTORY_SUBMISSIONS.md

 The platform includes conversation history features allowing users to save and revisit their spiritual discussions.
 Optional user authentication enables conversation persistence across devices.
 The interface is fully mobile-responsive, ensuring a seamless experience on all screen sizes.

-Whether seeking spiritual guidance, exploring biblical teachings, or simply wanting to reflect on faith in a modern context, Jesus Chatbot offers an accessible and free way to engage with Christian spirituality through AI technology.
+Whether seeking spiritual guidance, exploring biblical teachings, or simply wanting to reflect on faith in a modern context, Jesus Express offers an accessible and free way to engage with Christian spirituality through AI technology.

 **Tags / Keywords / Hashtags:**
 #jesuschatbot #chatwithjesus #jesusai #talktojesusonline #aijesus #jesuschat #spiritualai #christianchatbot #biblicalchatbot #faithai #religiousai #christianity